 During the 2020 election, we worked in Pennsylvania to ensure every eligible voter could access the ballot and that their vote would be counted.
 In the process, we observed firsthand the significance of local election administration and, in particular, the ways that local election officials regularly exercise their autonomy and their discretion to make consequential decisions that directly impact voter access and participation.
 Before our work in Pennsylvania, we, like many, thought that a state writes the rules for the election and the local officials simply implement the rules.
 The reality is much more complicated.
 Local election officials often make independent, localized decisions that have a direct impact on the voting experience, from voter registration to early vote to Election Day and through the postelection process.
-Sometimes these decisions have the effect of reducing barriers to participation for voters, but other times the decisions of local officials have the effect of suppressing or obstructing access to the ballot or even rejecting votes that would have counted in a neighboring county.
+Sometimes these decisions have the effect of suppressing or obstructing access to the ballot or even rejecting votes that would have counted in a neighboring county.
 Sometimes this autonomy is explicitly part of the process; at other times it de facto exists due to the state's lack of enforcement authority or simply a lack of capacity to oversee what happens in all of its local jurisdictions.